-Further, as G.S.
-Khoparde testified, a Savarkar supporter’s question in the Imperial Legislative Council on March 22, 1920, read, “Mr. Savarkar and his brother had once in 1915 and at another time in 1918 submitted petitions to Government stating that they would, during the continuance of war, serve the Empire by enlisting in the Army, if released, and would, after the passing of the Reforms Bill, try to make the Act a success and would stand by law and order (sic)”.
+That multiple petitions were made before 1920 is also testified by the question asked by G.S.
+Khoparde, a Savarkar supporter, in the Imperial Legislative Council on March 22, 1920: “Mr. Savarkar and his brother had once in 1915 and at another time in 1918 submitted petitions to Government stating that they would, during the continuance of war, serve the Empire by enlisting in the Army, if released, and would, after the passing of the Reforms Bill, try to make the Act a success and would stand by law and order (sic)”.

 In his reply, British official William Vincent, said, “Two petitions were received from Vinayak Damodar Savarkar – one in 1914 and another in 1917 – through the Superintendent, Port Blair.
 In the former he offered his services to Government during the war in any capacity and prayed that a general amnesty be granted to all political prisoners.
 The second petition was confined to the latter proposal”.